ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>Rain after 9am.
-Mostly cloudy, with a high near 51.
+Cloudy, with a high near 51.
 South southeast wind 8 to 13 mph, with gusts as high as 24 mph.
-Chance
+Chance of precipitation
-         of precipitation is 100%.<br></div>
+         is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">